laryn/views_distinct/README.txt

 The "value" of the field as used for filtering or aggregation can be taken pre-render (fastest and totally cacheable), or post-render (after any rewrite rules or other transformations have occurred).
-Post-render actions are a bit slower (the View must be re-rendered, though the query is not re-run), and currently Output caching is unsupported for post-rendered changes.
-You can still use query caching, however.
-Post-render checks also work with Global fields, like Global: Text w/rewrite rules.
+Post-render actions are a bit slower (the View must be re-rendered, though the query is not re-run), but also work with Global fields, like Global: Text w/rewrite rules.

 EXAMPLES
 --------